Event details

 Keynote - Toufic Machnouk, Managing Director, GBRX

-Join Toufic as he bring us up to date with how GBRX have been building a specialised capability for strategic innovation, creating relationships with world leading innovators and collaborating across the sector to overcome barriers and maximise impact digital railway programme.
+Join Toufic as he brings us up to date with how GBRX have been building a specialised capability for strategic innovation, creating relationships with world leading innovators and collaborating across the sector to overcome barriers and maximise impact digital railway programme.

 Today and Tomorrows Technology Challenges